People-Centred Methodologies for Heritage Conservation

 Rebecca Madgin is Professor of Urban Studies at the University of Glasgow.
 Rebecca’s work explores the emotional value of historic places in the context of urban redevelopment initiatives in the twentieth and twenty-first centuries.

-James Lesh is based at the Australian Centre for Architectural History, Urban and Cultural Heritage in the University of Melbourne School of Design.
-His research examines twentieth- and twenty-first century urban, planning and architectural heritage conservation from an Australian perspective.
+James Lesh is a Research Fellow at the University of Melbourne School of Design in the Australian Centre for Architectural History, Urban and Cultural Heritage.
+His research examines twentieth- and twenty-first century urban history and heritage conservation.